ASFOpenSARlab/opensarlab-cluster/AWS/eks/README.md

     Wait till pods `hub` and `proxy` are in a `ready` state.

-### Create an application load balancer and related resources

-1. Create an appliction load balancer

-    The load balancer that is installed by default is a classic load balancer.
-This cannot be changed.
-To enable http redirect (for security), we need to use an application load balancer (alb).
-To accomplish this, an alb is formed outside of the cluster with traffic forwarded to the hub proxy.

-    Within the EC2 menu, click on the __Load Balancer__ menu.
-Select an Appliction Load Balancer.

-    When choosing a name, remember that it will be prepended on the public-facing url.

-    For listeners, add HTTPS on port 443.

-    Choose the VPC created earlier with all AZs.

-    Choose the proper certificate and default ELB security policy.

-    From the default security group, create a new group.
-Name it properly, e.g. _jupyter-dev-alb_.
-Delete the one default rule and add HTTPS from Anywhere.
-Add another rule that allows Custom TCP for the picked port (of the public-proxy service) on the security group of the EC2 that is running the hub proxy.

-    Target a new group using _instance_ and http 80.
-The health check should be http at _/hub/login_.

-    Register the EC2 that is running the proxy on the picked port.

-    Create the balancer.
-It will take a little while to provision and become active.

 ###  Open the ip in a browser and play.

     Note that when initially logging in as an user, the volume for that user hasn't been created yet.
 There will be a self-correcting error displayed that will go away once the volume is formed and attached.